Different Stages of a Civil Suit : An Overview

 Plaint must be accompanied by an affidavit

 Every suit shall include the whole claim in respect of the cause of action.
-If he leaves any claim out except with court’s permission, he cannot sue for the claims later.
-The suit shall be framed in a manner it affords ground for conclusive decision in dispute so as to prevent any further litigation on those issues.
+If he leaves any claim out except with the court’s permission, he cannot sue in respect of those claims later.
+The suit shall be framed in a manner that it affords ground for conclusive decision of the dispute so as to prevent any further litigation on those issues.

 Who can appear in the court?

-The party in person, his recognized agent or his pleader can appear, apply, and act in a court proceeding, as per Order III Rule 1 and 4 of the CPC.
+The party in person, his recognized agent or his pleader can appear, apply, and act in a court proceeding, under Order III Rule 1, Order III Rule 2 and Order III Rule 4 of the CPC respectively.

 The party to the suit shall appear in person if the court so directs.
-Recognized agents are the persons holding power of attorney which authorizes them by the party to the suit, to appear and do those things specified in the act, on behalf of the party.
+Recognized agents are the persons holding power of attorney authorized by the party to the suit, to appear and do those things specified in the power of attorney or, on behalf of the party.

-No pleader can appear on behalf of a party unless he is duly appointed for the purpose by filing a duly signed document, a Vakalath, in the court in writing (Order III Rule 4 of the CPC).
-However, a pleader can plead on behalf of the party by filing a Memorandum of Appearance (Order III Rule5 of the CPC).
+No pleader can appear on behalf of a party unless he is duly appointed for the purpose by filing a duly signed document, a Vakalatnama, in the court in writing (Order III Rule 4 of the CPC).
+However, a pleader can plead on behalf of the party by filing a Memorandum of Appearance, under Rule 22 of the Civil Rules of Practice, Kerala.

 Rejection of Plaint for having no cause of action

-The court can reject a plaint if it does not disclose cause of action, relief claimed is undervalued, the plaint is insufficiently stamped, the plaint is barred by law or the plaint is not filed in duplicate etc (Order VII Rule 9 of the CPC).
+Further, the court may reject a plaint if it does not disclose a cause of action, the relief claimed is undervalued, the plaint is insufficiently stamped, the plaint is barred by law or the plaint is not filed in duplicate etc, under Order VII Rule 11 of the CPC).

 Serving of summons to the defendants

-When the court issue orders for service of summons, the plaintiff will have to file enough copies of duly filled in summons along with requisite fee for the service of them, within 7 days (Order VII Rule 9 of the CPC).
+When the court issues orders for service of summons on admitting a plaint, the plaintiff will have to file enough copies of duly filled in summons along with requisite fee for the service of them, within 7 days under Order VII Rule 9 of the CPC.

-The summons can be served by registered post, to the agent, by speed post or approved courier services, fax, electronic message etc. (Order V Rule 3 of the CPC)
+The summons can be served by registered post, to the agent, by speed post or approved courier services, fax, electronic message etc under Order V Rule 9 or and 9A of the CPC)

 Every summons shall be annexed with a copy of plaint.
-A summons without a copy of the plaint is not due service (Order V Rule 2of the CPC).
+A summons without a copy of the plaint, is not due service under Order V Rule 2 of the CPC).

-Summons can be served by direct service, service on agent, service on adult member of the family, affixing a copy on the outer door or conspicuous part of the house, by post, though any court if the defendant resides within its area, or foreign mail service.
+Summons can be served by direct service, service on agent, service on adult member of the family, affixing a copy on the outer door or conspicuous part of the house, by post, through any court if the defendant resides within its area, or by foreign mail service.

-The court can permit the defendant to effect service of summons to the plaintiff for his appearance.
-The person served with summons will have to sign as acknowledgement of the receipt of it.
+The court can permit the defendant to effect service of summons on the plaintiff for his appearance.
+The person served with summons will have to sign as acknowledgement of receipt thereof.

-The court can send a letter containing all the details of the summons in a letter form signed by the judge as a substitution of service of summons.
-The defendant will have to appear before the court as the summons stipulates (Order V Rule 29 of the CPC).
+The court can send a letter containing all the details of the summons in a letter form signed by the judge in substitution of service of summons.
+The defendant will have to appear before the court as the summons stipulates, under Order V Rule 30 of the CPC.

 Defendant can appear in person or by pleader